-This calculation method is not as conservative as the Component Method and will typically produce a lower monthly reserve contribution.
-This method structures a funding plan that enables the association to pay for all reserve expenditures as they come due, but is not concerned with the ideal (Full Funding) level of reserves through time.
-Consequently, this funding method can allow an association to become increasingly under funded, while never running completely out of money during the "window."
+This calculation method is not as conservative as the Full Funding (or Component) Method and will typically produce a lower monthly reserve contribution.
+This method structures a funding plan that tries to enable the association to pay for all reserve expenditures as they come due, but is not concerned with the ideal (Full Funding) level of reserves through time.
+Consequently, this funding method can allow an association to become increasingly under funded, while never running completely out of money during the "window", assuming everything in the assumptions and estimates don't change.

 This calculation method structures a funding plan that is the "bare" minimum required to pay for all reserve expenditures as they come due during the "window."
 This method disregards components that do not have an expenditure associated with them during the "window."
-This method tests reserve contributions to determine the minimum contribution necessary, based on the association's beginning reserve balance and anticipated expenses through time, so that the reserve balance in any one year does not drop below \$0 (or some other threshold level).
+This method tests reserve contributions to determine the minimum contribution necessary, based on the association's beginning reserve balance and anticipated expenses through time, so that the reserve balance in any one year does not drop below \$0.
 This method allows for no margin of error.
 If any factor used in the calculations changes (ie; costs, timing of maintenance, etc.) the association could find itself short of funds.